How to Use a Circular Saw

 Watch the Blade, Not the Guides

-You'll get better results if you watch the actual blade and line as you cut.
+You’ll get better results if you watch the actual blade and line as you cut.
 The problem, of course, is that sawdust covers the line.
 Some saws have built-in blowers to clear away dust.
-If your saw doesn't, use your own built-in blower—your mouth.
+If your circle saw doesn’t use your own built-in blower—your mouth.
 All it takes is a light puff every few seconds to keep your view clear and open.

 Clamp Before Cutting Angles